yihangho/scribble/README.md

 ## Change Log
 This change log will only record the changes between versions pushed to production.
 As a result, there will be quite a few commits in between them.
 Refer to individual commit for more informaion.

+- September 27, 2013 (77aff3013f8ca53c21254d22a076fe14befb3ced)

+  - Users are now able to login via Facebook or Google+
+  - Logged in users can keep track of the Scribbles that they have created

 - September 16, 2013 (18839d18ca665d82e4e2e9e260b1e4f18283185a)

   - Initial release